© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Pennant Cairns is a scheduled monument protected by Cadw under reference DE258.
 View the official record →

-Pennant Cairns is a round barrow located in Denbighshire, Wales, dating to the Bronze Age and serving a funerary and ritual function.
+Pennant Cairns is a round barrow located in Denbighshire, Wales, dating to the Bronze Age prehistoric period.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE258.

 Pennant Cairns dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Pennant Cairns is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE258.